kubedb/docs/docs/guides/druid/backup/cross-ns-dependencies/index.md

         tasks:
           - name: manifest-backup
           - name: mysql-metadata-storage-backup
+        jobTemplate:
+          spec:
+            serviceAccountName: cluster-resource-reader
 ```

 - `.spec.sessions[*].schedule` specifies that we want to backup at `5 minutes` interval.
 - `.spec.target` refers to the targeted `sample-druid` Druid database that we created earlier.
 - `.spec.sessions[*].addon.tasks[*].name[*]` specifies that both the `manifest-backup` and `mysql-metadata-storage-backup` tasks will be executed.
+- `spec.sessions[*].addon.jobTemplate.spec.serviceAccountName` specifies the `ServiceAccount` name that we have created earlier with sufficient permission in `dev` and `dev1` namespace.

 > **Note**:
-> - To create `BackupConfiguration` for druid with `PostgreSQL` as metadata storage update the `spec.sessions[*].addon.tasks.name` from `mysql-metadata-storage-backup` to `postgres-metadata-storage-restore`
+> - To create `BackupConfiguration` for druid with `PostgreSQL` as metadata storage update the `spec.sessions[*].addon.tasks.name` from `mysql-metadata-storage-backup` to `postgres-metadata-storage-restore`.
 > - When we backup a `Druid`, KubeStash operator will also take backup of the dependency of the `MySQL` and `ZooKeeper` cluster as well.
-> - When we backup a `Druid` where `spec.metadatastorage.externallyManaged` is false then KubeStash operator will also take backup of

 Let's create the `BackupConfiguration` CR that we have shown above,